libretro/docs/docs/guides/netplay-faq.md

 Which cores work for netplay?

-- On a techincal level, every core that supports save states should work but the performance requirements may be too high for it to work in any practical level.
+- On a technical level, every core that supports save states should work but the performance requirements may be too high for it to work in any practical level.

-Does PSX / N64 / Dreamcast / Gamecube / Wii / 3DS netplay work?
+Does PSX / N64 / Dreamcast / GameCube / Wii / 3DS netplay work?

 - No, the performance requirements make the current model unsuitable for those.